 Your data needs color in order to help your eyes make sense of the information in quick glance.
-It also breaks the down the data into manageable bits.
+It also breaks the data down into manageable bits.
 By using data visualization, you can paint a picture of what future goals and past accomplishments look like.
 Here are a few things to keep in mind when you add color to your data.By using #dataviz, you can paint a picture of what future goals and past accomplishments look like.
 Click To Tweet

 Read next: 19 Inspiring Data Viz Designs

 Data does not have to be boring or difficult to read.
-Color makes data visualization more effective and helps the viewers see the big picture in a simple glance.
+Color makes data visualization more effective and helps viewers see the big picture in a simple glance.
 Using colors will make your data appear more professional and well-organized.
-You don’t need a rainbow of color to make your data more fun or organized.
+However, you don’t need a rainbow of color to make your data more fun or organized.
 You just need enough color to catch the attention of your readers.
 If you’re interested in stepping up your Excel spreadsheets and reports, consider using a dashboard to bring greater readability and interactivity to your data.You don’t need a rainbow of #color to make your #data more fun or organized.
 Click To Tweet

 - 1.Quick Tip: Matching Colors = Effective Branding